You’ve finished your project, and now you have some leftover paint. Can you safely store it in the garage without ruining it?

 Keep It Sealed

-Place a clean sheet of plastic wrap over the open can before closing the lid on top for an added bit of insurance.
-This plastic barrier will enhance the seal and protect the paint most exposed to air.
-It is also wise to keep plastic wrap handy to cover open paint cans currently in use from particulates contaminating the paint.
+For an extra layer of protection, place a clean sheet of plastic wrap over the open can before closing the lid.
+This plastic barrier helps enhance the seal and protects the paint most exposed to air.
+Additionally, keep plastic wrap handy to cover open cans in use, protecting the paint from dust and debris.

 Don’t Use a Hammer to Seal the Can

-How Do You Know When Stored Paint Is Bad?
+How Do You Know When the Paint in the Garage Is Bad?

 Getting Rid of Unusable Paint